GRZ4NA/EasyDiscordBot/README.md

 There are 4 main events:
 - onReady - function - will be called each time your bot successfully connects to Discord
 - onMessage - function - will be called when someone sends a message
+    + message - object - a message object
 - onCommand - function - will be called when someone starts a bot command
+    + message - object - a message object
-- onError - function - will be called when Discord API returns an error
+- onError - function - will be called when Discord API returns an error (By default this function will replace `[name]` with the command name)
+    + error - object - an error object
+    + message - object (optional) - a message object that will be used to reply to the caller with error message

 These 4 functions are located in the "events" property.
 You can easily overwrite them.
 Example: